 - Amazon has plowed $270 billion into the domestic economy since 2010.
 In economically struggling areas like Fall River, Mass., and the Inland Empire in California, our investments and hiring have helped lower the local unemployment rate and added hundreds of millions of dollars to local economies.

 - We compete fiercely with Silicon Valley companies to hire the best software engineers, computer science Ph.D.s, and data scientists.
 We offer generous health care and other benefits on top of highly competitive pay.
-We choose to provide the same comprehensive health insurance and parental leave benefits to our lowest-paid associates as we do our most senior executives.

 - Amazon offers fulfillment center workers the chance to learn new skills and earn certificates in high-demand fields that offer better-paying job opportunities.
 Our Career Choice program prepays up to 95 percent of tuition and fees—making it almost free for employees to learn new skills.

 - Amazon is investing $700 million to provide training to 100,000 of our domestic employees by 2025.
 Once again, the scale of Amazon’s investment in its own work force will influence other major companies to follow suit.